isaacgeorgesmith-create/SML-final-project-Isaac-Smith/README.md

 Data Generation includes information and materials related to how the data was generated

 Machine Learning Model includes information and materials related to them ML model and its training

+The 2 page abstract is in the main folder

+The link to my youtube video is: